 If it ever was, a course is no longer contained within four walls of a classroom or two points on a clock.
-Technology is an increasingly powerful tool for extending that teaching and learning space, and it’s important that technologies used for this purpose, including course management systems like Blackboard or Canvas, are integrated into the very design of the course.
+Technology is an increasingly powerful tool for extending that teaching and learning space, and it’s important that technologies used for this purpose, including learning management systems like Canvas, are integrated into the very design of the course.

 What kind of engagement or interaction are you hoping to promote through your use of technology?
 What possible challenges do you foresee, and how will you address them?